Cavity prevention

 Fluoride treatment

 We typically recommend in-office fluoride treatment for children and teens at their cleaning visits, especially those with active cavity risk, weak enamel, drinking water that contains little natural fluoride, or a history of decay.
-Adults benefit too — if you’re prone to cavities, have receding gums that expose softer root surfaces, or have dry mouth from medication, ask us whether fluoride treatment makes sense for you.
+Adults benefit too, if you’re prone to cavities, have receding gums that expose softer root surfaces, or have dry mouth from medication, ask us whether fluoride treatment makes sense for you.

-The application takes a couple of minutes at the end of a cleaning visit.
+Your application takes a couple of minutes at the end of a cleaning visit.
 There’s no discomfort and no anesthesia needed, and you can eat and drink within thirty minutes.

 Dental sealants